Healthy Rice Pudding

 - Make it creamier.
 I sometimes like to swirl through a tablespoon or two of cream or replace 1/4 of the milk with it.
 Yes, it will add some extra fat and calories, but the creaminess is unmatched.

 - Serve it hot or cold.
-I’m a strictly hot rice pudding kind of person, but my family actually prefer it cold.
-If you fall into that camp, too, just chill the pudding in the fridge for an hour or two.
+I’m a strictly hot rice pudding kind of person, but my family actually prefers it cold.
+If you fall into that camp, too, chill the pudding in the fridge for an hour or two.
 You may need to add some milk to thin it out.

 - Add mix-ins.
 Instead of adding toppings, fold through your favorite mix-ins during the last 5-10 minutes.
 Fruits, raisins, nuts, and peanut butter are all fabulous options.